akulakov/cpython/Doc/library/enum.rst

    .. attribute:: CONFORM

-      Out-of-range values have invalid values removed, leaving a valid *Flag* value.
+      Out-of-range values have invalid bits discarded, leaving a valid *Flag* value.
 This is the default for :class:`Flag`::

          >>> from enum import Flag, CONFORM, auto